amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ## Time on screen

-The time on screen is appended the the page loading time.
+The time on screen is appended to the page loading time.
 To increase the time on screen you can modify the default `100` milliseconds `setTimeout` value located at the end of the script.
 ```js
 // ...
 ,100)})